sebastian-mora/ruse_website/blogs/kubernetes-cryptojacking/index.md

           - "sleep 1000"
 ```

 Let us take a sanity check here and play with this service account.
 Feel free to skip over this as it is not part of the attack.
 Let us exec onto the pod using our kubectl profile setup by minikube. `kubectl exec -it my-pod bash`.
 Now we can add the credentials file to our environment vars and curl the API.
-You should see some JSON returned back.
+You should see some JSON returned.
 This lets us know we are using the service account!
 Now we are comfortable with the concept of service accounts we can return to the attack narrative.

 ```bash
 CA_CERT=/var/run/secrets/kubernetes.io/serviceaccount/ca.crt